Emmanuel Sanogo: Club moves

+He joined Rwandan club Gorilla F.C.
+(Rwanda) ahead of the 2020–21 season, signing a two-year contract.
 On January 1, 2022, Sanogo signed a two-and-a-half-year contract with Libyan club Al-Najma Benghazi.

-Kenkre FC

-After impressing for Kenkre FC during a two-week trial, Sanogo signed with them on 3 September 2023.
+After a two-week trial, Sanogo signed with Kenkre FC on 3 September 2023.

 Yangon United

 In September 2023, Sanogo moved to the Myanmar National League and signed with Yangon United on a two-year deal.